microsoft/TypeScript-Website/docs/New TypeScript Version.md

 ##### TSConfig Reference

-Updating the version of TypeScript will force you to update the TSConfig Reference.
+Updating the version of TypeScript will force you to update the TSConfig Reference and JSON Schema.
 It will fail incrementally with each missing compiler flag.

 For each new flag:

 - Add a markdown file for the new compiler flags.
 The build will crash and give you a command to run which will set that up.

+- Add the flag to the JSON [schema base file](https://github.com/microsoft/TypeScript-website/blob/v2/packages/tsconfig-reference/scripts/schema/result/schema.json).
+You can leave descriptions blank in there as it will be added by the site.

 - Update [tsconfigRules.ts](https://github.com/microsoft/TypeScript-website/blob/v2/packages/tsconfig-reference/scripts/tsconfigRules.ts#L16) - with things like: